mythril-forge/homebrew-spells/spells/level-2/find-vehicle.md

 Typically, familiars come from the Feywild, the Nine Hells, or Elysium.
 When you cast this spell for the very first time, this immortal entity is mystically selected and bonded to you.

-You channel this familiar into a nonmilitary land vehicle that is, defacto, owned by you, which you hold or touch for the spell's casting duration.
+You channel this familiar into a nonmilitary land vehicle that is, defacto, owned by you, which you hold or touch for the spell's casting time.
 The vehicle has the statistics of a normal vehicle of its sort, though it is celestial, fey, or fiendish (your choice) instead of a construct.
 The physical characteristics of the vehicle reflect its origin to some degree.
 For example, a fiendish SUV might be jet black in color, with tinted windows and a sinister-looking front grille.